A Survey on Safe Multi-Modal Learning System

 \section{Introduction}

-Multimodal learning has rapidly evolved in the past few years.
-Compared to unimodal learning, it could more closely mimic human information processing, where multiple modalities, such as text, image, and audio, are incorporated to understand and interact with the world~\cite{baltruvsaitis2018multimodal}.
+Multimodal learning has rapidly evolved across various domains in the past few years.
+Compared to unimodal learning, it could more closely mimic human information processing, where multiple modalities, such as text, image, and audio, are incorporated to understand and interact with the world~\cite{baltruvsaitis2018multimodal,cheng2019xbully}.

-Despite significant advancements in related research areas, deploying multimodal learning systems (MMLS) in real-world situations, especially in high-stakes environments like healthcare and autonomous driving, naturally brings about safety challenges.
-These challenges are notably more intricate and acute than in unimodal environments.
+Despite significant advancements in related research areas, deploying multimodal learning systems (MMLS) in real-world situations, especially in high-stakes environments like healthcare and autonomous driving, naturally brings safety challenges.
+These challenges are notably more intricate and acute than in unimodal environments \cite{han2022multimodal}.
 Firstly, when implemented in real-world situations, MMLS are likely to face various types of uncommon events and risks.
 These include natural distribution shifts and deliberately crafted attacks intended to disrupt the systems.
 The complexity introduced by the multimodal setting may exacerbate these concerns, as it not only involves mismatches within each modality but also introduces domain shifts across modalities~\cite{mckinzie2023robustness}.
 Moreover, the rich information spanned by multiple modalities opens doors for cross-modal attacks by malicious entities, further increasing MMLS vulnerability~\cite{zhang2022towards}.
 The growing risk of privacy is another significant concern.
 The integration of multiple modalities enhances model efficacy but simultaneously provides attackers with additional information like modality alignment details~\cite{rao2023building}, exacerbating breaches of privacy.
 Furthermore, the increasing scales of MMLS further aggravate the challenge of pre-trained models inadvertently memorizing sensitive information from their training data~\cite{naseh2023understanding}.
 MMLS are also at high risk of losing control and generating harmful responses such as discriminatory information or misinformation~\cite{schlarmann2023adversarial,li2024red}.
-Due to their increasing complexity, especially in large-scale MMLS, monitoring these systems become more challenging.
+Due to their increasing complexity, especially in large-scale MMLS, monitoring these systems becomes more challenging.
 This increased difficulty in oversight makes them more vulnerable to manipulation, resulting in a greater likelihood of performing harmful actions compared to their unimodal counterparts.